 Data Analysis - We offer our clients gut microbiome analyses that take advantage of our extensive human gut microbiome MGS catalogue that have been extensively annotated for taxonomy and functional potential.
 In the typical human gut microbiome sample our gene catalogue accounts for more than 90% of the microbiome sequence reads, which greatly supersedes the typical 25-40% representation seen for reference-based approaches.

-If you would like to talk to us further about gut microbiome analysis please complete the form below.
+If you would like to talk to us further about gut microbiome analysis, or see our sample report, please complete the form below.